Executive summary

 Putting it all together

-We believe that an intelligent withdrawal strategy combined with withdrawal guidance will meet the critical retirement needs of most participants.
-This should be the preferred approach for a default, in-plan retirement income solution — not only because it helps meet participants’ needs, but also because it’s easy to understand and implement, making it more likely that participants will actually use it.
+We believe that an optimal retirement income solution will meet the critical retirement needs of most participants and be easy to understand and implement, making it more likely that participants will actually use it.

-The Voya Retirement Income Generator program is designed to be an effective, easy-to-use solution that supports participants across the entire timeline of retirement savings accumulation and spending down.
+The Voya Retirement Income Generator program is designed to be an effective, easy-to-use solution that potentially supports participants across the entire timeline of accumulating and spending retirement savings.
 The Voya Retirement Income Generator is built upon these key features:

 Reasonably priced, simple structure — The Voya Retirement Income Generator program represents a single fund that participants can automatically allocate to once they reach retirement.
 Costs are similar to those of blended target date funds, without any additional charges for asset allocation or personalized withdrawal.